Belfast Grand Central station: Boyne Bridge removal

-The planning permission, granted in 2019 for the construction of the new Belfast Transport Hub, included a provision for the removal of the Boyne Bridge, where a bridge was originally built in 1863 to span the railway line leading into Great Victoria Street station, with the current bridge dating to 1936.
-The bridge is to be replaced by a four-lane road with crossing points for pedestrians and there is to be a new plaza and event-space called Saltwater Square leading up to the entrance of Belfast Grand Central station.
+The planning permission, granted in 2019 for the construction of the new Belfast Transport Hub, included provision for the removal of the Boyne Bridge.
+Demolition began in late 2024 and, following a temporary halt in January 2025 over planning concerns, was completed in February 2025.
+The bridge was replaced by a new road layout and Saltwater Square, a public plaza and event space outside Belfast Grand Central station.
+Elements of the 1936 bridge were retained and incorporated into the Reflections sculpture, unveiled in May 2026.

 Some residents from the Sandy Row district, which lies at the southern end of the Boyne Bridge, as well as architectural and heritage campaigners, opposed the decision to dismantle the bridge on grounds of pedestrian safety and of the "bleakness" of architecture of the proposed Saltwater Square and also because of the bridge's place in the history of Belfast's development.
 The Sandy Row end of the Boyne Bridge contains remnants of a bridge built in 1642; this was originally named the Great Bridge and later renamed the Saltwater Bridge, which is believed to have been crossed by King William of Orange as he passed through Belfast on his way to the Battle of the Boyne in 1690.